Jaljulia: Ottoman Empire

-In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared located in the nahiya (subdistrict) of Banu Sa´b, part of Sanjak of Nablus, with a population of 100 households ("Khana"), all Muslim.
+In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared located in the nahiya (subdistrict) of Banu Sa´b, part of Sanjak of Nablus, with a population of 100 households, all Muslim.
 The villagers paid taxes on a number of crops, including wheat and barley, as well as "summer crops", "occasional revenues", "goats and bees", and a market toll.
 There was also a poll tax, jizya, paid by all the inhabitants in the Sanjak of Nablus.
 Total taxes were 18,450 akçe, of which 1/6 went to a waqf.
+Jaljulya and its khan continued to function as an important stop on the Cairo-Damascus road.

 Jaljulia appeared under the name of Gelgeli on Jacotin's map drawn-up during Napoleon's invasion in 1799.

 In 1870, Victor Guérin found that the village had six hundred inhabitants.
 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described it as being a large adobe village on the plain.
 The mosque was described as fine, but ruined.
 A ruined Khan was also mentioned.
 Water was supplied by a well on the west side of the village.

 In 1870/1871 (1288 AH), an Ottoman census listed the village with 62 Household in the nahiya (sub-district) of Bani Sa'b.

 During the Sinai and Palestine Campaign of World War I, the village was on the Ottoman front line and was damaged by British artillery.